-B. The regulations of the Pe Ell Critical Areas Ordinance (PECAO), Adopted by Resolution by the Town of Pe Ell on March 5th, 2005 (Resolution No. 151), pertaining to the protection of critical areas shall be adopted as a part of this Program, except as modified below.
+B. The regulations of the Pe Ell Critical Areas Ordinance (PECAO), Adopted by Resolution by the Town of Pe Ell on _______(Resolution No. ____), pertaining to the protection of critical areas shall be adopted as a part of this Program, except as modified below.

-C. Exceptions to the applicability of the critical areas regulations in Resolution No. 151 (March 5, 2005) in shoreline jurisdiction are listed below.
+C. Exceptions to the applicability of the critical areas regulations in Resolution ________ (_________, 2021)shoreline jurisdiction are listed below.

 1. Section 17.35.480 “Appeals”: Because critical areas within shoreline jurisdiction are regulated through this Program, appeals of critical area decisions within shoreline jurisdiction will be administered in accordance with Section 3 of this Program.

-2. Also a placeholder, depending on how the Town decides to treat nonconforming uses and development.

-3. Section 17.35.530 “Variances”: Within the shoreline jurisdiction any variances to the provisions of the CAO must be processed as a shoreline variance.
+2. Section 17.35.530 “Variances”: Within the shoreline jurisdiction any variances to the provisions of the CAO must be processed as a shoreline variance.

-4. Section 17.35.580 (1) “Identification”: Identification of wetlands and delineation of their boundaries shall be done in accordance with the most recent edition of the U. S. Army Corps of Engineers (2010) Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Western Mountains, Valleys, and Coast Region (Version 2.0).
+3. Section 17.35.580 (1) “Identification”: Identification of wetlands and delineation of their boundaries shall be done in accordance with the approved federal wetland delineation manual and applicable regional supplements.
 Wetland delineations are valid for five years.

-5. Section 17.35.590 (1) “Classification”: Wetlands shall be rated according to the Washington State Department of Ecology wetland rating system found in the "Washington State Wetland Rating System for Western Washington", revised April 2004 (Ecology Publication No. 04-06-025, or as revised and approved by Ecology).
+4. Section 17.35.590 (1) “Classification”: Wetlands shall be rated using the "Washington State Wetland Rating System for Western Washington: 2014 Update" (Ecology Publication No. 14-06-029), as amended.

-6. Section 17.35.610 (1) “Protection”: Buffer widths are determined according to a wetland’s rating.
+5. Section 17.35.610 (1) “Protection”: Buffer widths are determined according to a wetland’s rating.
 Buffer widths shall be as follows: